pcingola/SnpEff/src/docs/se_inputoutput.md

 Functional annotations information is added to the INFO field using an `ANN` tag.

+**NOTE:** field.
+SnpEff implements the [**VCF annotation standard 'ANN' field.**](adds/VCFannotationformat_v1.0.pdf)

+This format specification has been created by the developers of the most widely used variant annotation programs (SnpEff, ANNOVAR and ENSEMBL's VEP) and attempts to:

+* provide a common framework for variant annotation,
+* make pipeline development easier,
+* facilitate benchmarking, and
+* improve some known problems in variant annotations.

+Obviously this 'ANN' field broke compatibility with the old 'EFF' field from old SnpEff versions.
+In order to use the old 'EFF' field, you can use the `-formatEff` command line option.

 The annotation 'ANN' field looks like this (the full annotation standard specification can be found [here](adds/VCFannotationformat_v1.0.pdf)).

 ```